We're super excited to share more crafty DIY ideas with you.

 What is it with wine glasses?
 They always seems to break off near the stem when they drop.
 Which happens quite often in our house.
 Yup, we like to party.
 Not the drugs, sex and rock and roll kind of parties, mind you.
 More like big bonfires, drumming circles and kumbaja till the early hours of the morning.
 So when our wine glasses break, what do we do?
-We make these awesome coconut planters.
+We turn them into fairy garden cloches or make these awesome coconut planters.
 It’s way more fun than just throwing them away 😀

 They look stunning as a rustic center piece and can be made in a few hours.
 So grab those broken glasses and some coconuts and let’s get cracking shall we 😉